SFEley/sinatra-flash/README.markdown

 * Simplicity (less than 50 significant lines of code)
 * Implements the documented [behavior][3] and [public API][4] of the Rails flash that many developers are used to
 * Acts entirely like a hash, including iterations and merging
-* Zero configuration for a Sinatra 'classic' app -- it'll even turn sessions on if you didn't already
 * Optional multiple named flash collections, each with their own message hash, so that different embedded applications can access different sets of messages
 * An HTML helper for displaying flash messages with CSS styling
 * Verbose documentation in [YARD][5] format